sandialabs/NuMAD/docs/source/user/fea.rst

 Mesh Generation
 ---------------
-The function called to generates the FE shell model in ANSYS of a NuMAD blade is
+Ideally, the function called to generates the FE shell model in ANSYS of a NuMAD blade is

     >> blade.generateFEA

-``source\optimization\structOptimization\layupDesign_ANSYSmesh.m``
+however, currently this function is not working.
+As a workaround use the following:

+``source\optimization\layupDesign_ANSYSmesh.m``

 ..
 Note::
     It is currently necessary to have created the NuMAD input file from